Jose Siri Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up 105 total home runs at a clip of 1.5 per game (most in the league).
+- Athletics pitchers combine to give up 105 total home runs at a rate of 1.5 per game (most in baseball).

-- Harris (1-0) pitches for the Athletics to make his second start of the season.
+- Medina makes the start for the Athletics, his sixth of the season.
+He is 1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched.

-- In his last appearance on Wednesday, the left-hander tossed five innings against the Pittsburgh Pirates, allowing three earned runs while surrendering four hits.
+- In his last time out -- out of the bullpen on Saturday -- the righty tossed five innings against the Milwaukee Brewers, giving up two earned runs while surrendering three hits.

+- The 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.